Bhootu

 Bhootu is an Indian Bengali language children's comedy-drama television series that aired on Zee Bangla.
-The series revolves around a friendly girl ghost, "Bhootu", who always tries to help others, often causing light mischief and mayhem in the process.
-The character is based on Casper the Friendly Ghost.
-The show was rebooted in Hindi for Zee TV and premiered on 21 August 2017.
-The show stars Arshiya Mukherjee, Sana Amin Sheikh, Kinshuk Mahajan, Akanksha Chamola and Anjali Priya.
+The series revolves around a friendly girl ghost named Bhootu, who always tries to help others, often causing light mischief and mayhem in the process.
+The show was rebooted in Hindi with same name as Bhutu for Zee TV and premiered on 21 August 2017.